matt-maguire/www/content/posts/20220120_photography-for-hams/index.md

 author = "Matt Maguire"
 +++

 Last night I spoke about Digital Photography at the [Manly Warringah Radio Society](https://www.mwrs.org.au/), a club for ham radio operators.
-I structured the talk in such a way that it drew parallels between digital photography and ham radio.
+I decided to structure the talk in such a way that it drew parallels between digital photography and ham radio.

 First I compare a digital camera to a ham radio station based on a _software defined radio (SDR)_.
 Just like we use radio antennas to collect ravio waves, a camera lens collects light waves.
 Both digital cameras and SDRs contain an analogue-to-digital converter to convert waves into a digital signal.
 They also have digital processors to convert the received signals into a form perceivable by human ears and eyes